jfversluis/Plugin.Maui.Pedometer/README.md

 #### iOS

 On iOS, add the `NSMotionUsageDescription` key to your `info.plist` file.
+When declared, the permission will be requested automatically at runtime.

 ```xml
 <key>NSMotionUsageDescription</key>